|Western Fox Snake - Mintonius ramspotti|

 Measuring 36 to 56 inches in length, this is one of Iowas larger non venomous species of snake (Conant and Collins, 1991).
 Ground color ranges from straw yellow to dark brown.
 Occasionally, there may be orange, yellow, or reddish pigment between the scales.
 There are large distinct body blotches that are very dark brown or black.
 These blotches become rings on the tail.
 The head may be light brown with yellow, orange, or reddish highlights and is usually unmarked except for a small design on top.
 The belly is a dirty yellow with black checkering.

-The fox snake is the most common constricting snake in most parts of Iowa and occurs throughout the state.
-A number of south central counties appear to have lower numbers of fox snakes as perhaps the more diverse feeding habits of prairie kingsnakes may outcompete fox snakes.
+The western fox snake is the most common constricting snake in most parts of Iowa and occurs throughout the state.
+A number of south central counties appear to have lower numbers of western fox snakes as perhaps the more diverse feeding habits of prairie kingsnakes may outcompete western fox snakes.

-Fox snakes are very active during the day, especially in the spring, but often again in the fall as well.
-During the hot summer months, fox snakes choose to move about at night, just like many other Iowa snake species.
-When encountered, fox snakes are usually very passive opting to flee even when cornered.
+Western fox snakes are very active during the day, especially in the spring, but often again in the fall as well.
+During the hot summer months, western fox snakes choose to move about at night, just like many other Iowa snake species.
+When encountered, western fox snakes are usually very passive opting to flee even when cornered.
 When handled, they usually do not strike or bite, but they may release a mild musk from their scent glands at the base of the tail.
-The musk smells like that of a red fox, hence the common name (Vogt, 1981).
 More excitable specimens, especially juveniles, will coil and strike with a short, forced hiss (LeClere, 1996).
 They will also vibrate their tails producing a rattling or buzzing sound.
 This behavior often causes them to be misidentified as rattlesnakes, bullsnakes, and, because of their copper-colored head, copperheads.
 They are often killed because of this.

-Fox snakes emerge from hibernation in April and are active until October.
-They hibernate in rocky crevices or man-made structures that extend below the frostline (Jessen, 1993).
+Western fox snakes emerge from winter dormancy in April and are active until October.
+They overwinter in rocky crevices or man-made structures that extend below the frostline (Jessen, 1993).
 They mate in spring.
 Females are oviparous and lay about 10 - 20 eggs.
 The young hatch in August and are about 8 - 12 inches in length.
-A female fox snake from Johnson County laid 12 eggs on 3 July.
+A female western fox snake from Johnson County laid 12 eggs on 3 July.
 The eggs ranged from 37 to 46 mm.
 The eggs hatched on 12 August; an incubation period of 40 days at approximately 80 degrees F. The young measured from 273 to 342 mm total length at hatching.
-Another female fox snake from Louisa County laid 8 eggs on 5 July.
+Another female western fox snake from Louisa County laid 8 eggs on 5 July.
 The eggs averaged 42 mm.
 The eggs hatched 16 August; an incubation period of 42 days at about 80 degrees F. The young measured from 282 to 344 mm total length at hatching.

 |< Prev||Next >|